Revizor: Testing Black-box CPUs against Speculation Contracts

 \subsection{Postprocessor}

-Finally, when a true violation is detected, the test case is (optionally) passed to the postprocessor.
-It minimizes the test case in three stages.
+When a violation is detected, the test case is passed to the postprocessor, which minimizes the test case in three stages:

-First, it searches for a minimal input sequence.
-Since we cannot directly control the microarchitectural state, we need not only the pair of inputs that produce mismatching hardware traces, but also several preceding inputs to prime the microarchitectural state.
-Thus, the postprocessor gradually removes inputs until it finds a minimum sequence that still reproduces the violation.

-Second, the postprocessor creates a minimized test case: It removes one instruction at a time and checks if the violation persists.

-Finally, it minimizes the speculation that led to the violation: It gradually adds \texttt{LFENCE}s, starting from the last instruction, while checking for violations.
-As a result, the region of the test case without \texttt{LFENCE}s is the region where the speculative leakage happens.
+First, the postprocessor creates a minimal input sequence: It removes inputs until it finds the smallest sequence to correctly prime the microarchitectural state for the violation.
+Second, it creates a minimal test case: It removes one instruction at a time while checking for violations.
+Third, it minimizes the speculative part: It adds \texttt{LFENCE}s, starting from the last instruction, while checking for violations.
+The resulting region without fences is the location of leakage.

-\begin{example} \figref{test-case-min} shows a minimized version of \figref{test-case-raw}.
-The highlighted region without \texttt{LFENCE}s is the speculative leakage: The load at line~5 delays the next conditional jump, thus creating a sufficiently large speculation window.
-The jump at line~6 speculatively jumps into line~9.
-This causes a speculative execution of \texttt{SUB} (line~12), which has a memory operand and thus leaks the value of \texttt{RCX}. \end{example}
+\begin{example} \figref{test-case-min} is a minimized version of \figref{test-case-raw}.
+The highlighted region without \texttt{LFENCE}s is the location of leakage: The store (line~2) delays the jump (line~3), thus sufficiently prolonging the speculation.
+The jump mispredicts and goes to line~5.
+This causes a speculative execution of \texttt{SUB} (line~6), which has a memory operand and thus leaks the value of \texttt{RCX}. \end{example}